Idaho Court Records

 In Idaho, DUI convictions remain on an individual’s record for a lifetime.
 Usually, this record cannot be sealed or expunged by a court.
 However, it may be possible to seal records in cases where the offense was pleaded to a lesser charge, and the court withheld adjudication (ordered probation rather than conviction).
 Unlike an expungement, sealing a record conceals a person’s record only; it does not remove the conviction from the record.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
+Operating independently of any state entity, these websites often make searching simpler.
+Such sites are not limited by geographic location and offer flexible search options that may help when starting a search for a specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.